Guide: The Sangre de Cristo Range Traverse

 Lack of Trails

-Most of the Traverse is off-trail travel over Class 2 talus and some travel is over much more difficult terrain.
-You’ll want to have basic off-trail skills such as being able to read a map, understand topo lines, how to measure distances, etc, as well as wear proper footwear and clothing to deal with the sometimes extreme bushwhacking (see: Blowdown).
+Most of the Traverse is off-trail travel over Class 2 talus as well as some travel over much more difficult terrain.
+Have basic off-trail skills: being able to read a map, understand topo lines, how to measure distances and wear proper footwear and clothing to deal with the sometimes extreme bushwhacking (see: Blowdown).

 Travel on trails is the minority.
 Cast a doubtful eye over any trails mapped unless this guide specifically mentions them: there could have been a trail there sometime in the past where now there’s only the idea of one.
 This goes for bailing off the route too.
 Don’t expect an easy time down, just because the map says a trail is available.